CodeBreaker822/AILiveTranscriber/Tauri_Features_Roadmap_for_AILiveTranscriber.md

 **Benefits** - Better process management - Reliable executable paths - Proper process cancellation - Easier logging

+**Current scope decision**

+Do not convert binaries to sidecars unless the sidecar improves process ownership or fixes a real packaged-path problem.

+-   PHP is the only realistic sidecar candidate because Tauri starts and stops the Laravel server and queue workers.
+It must not be split from its adjacent DLLs, `php.ini`, extensions, and CA bundle.
+-   FFmpeg stays as a bundled resource for now.
+Laravel already invokes it as a short-lived CLI process, so sidecaring it would not make audio processing faster.
+-   Whisper stays native inside the Tauri executable.
+The offline worker is already a supervised child process of the app executable.
+-   Sherpa stays as bundled DLLs and models.
+The executable surface is the VAD CLI, which Laravel already runs directly from bundled resources.

 ------------------------------------------------------------------------

 ## Capabilities & Permissions ⭐⭐⭐⭐⭐